As Christine Keeler’s son seeks a pardon for her perjury conviction, Harry Mount recalls the quiet dignity of her funeral three years ago

 That was one of the few references to the extraordinary celebrity of Christine Keeler, as recalled in the new BBC1 series, The Trial of Christine Keeler.
 Her affair with Profumo took place in 1961 at Cliveden, the Italianate palace on the banks of the Thames, owned by Viscount Astor.
 Keeler also had an affair with the Soviet naval attaché, Yevgeny Ivanov, leading to security worries.

 When his affair emerged, Profumo lied about it to the House of Commons.
 The lie led to his resignation.
 Harold Macmillan resigned as Prime Minister, on health grounds, not long after, in October 1963.
 The affair contributed to the Conservative Party's defeat by Labour at the 1964 general election.
 Keeler herself was sentenced to nine months in Holloway Prison after pleading guilty to obstructing the course of justice and perjury in the trial of a boyfriend Lucky Gordon, who had attacked her in 1963.
+It is that conviction that her son is seeking a pardon for now.

 In the end, Christine Keeler outlived them all.
 Stephen Ward, the society osteopath who had first introduced Keeler to Cliveden, killed himself in 1963 after being convicted of living off immoral earnings.
 Mandy Rice-Davies - the other femme fatale in the Profumo Affair - died in 2014, aged 70.
 Profumo died in 2006, aged 91, having given over his life to good works at Toynbee Hall, an east London charity.